diogogmatos/LI2-PL5G05/README.md

 ## Installing and running the program

-The interpreter can receive inputs using a specific sintax that is explained in deitail here, therefore it works like a calculator with some extra functionality.
+The interpreter can receive inputs using a specific sintax that is explained in deitail [**here**](https://github.com/sassypocoyo/LI2-PL5G05/blob/main/assets/project.pdf), therefore it works like a calculator with some extra functionality.
 Here's how to try it out on your Linux machine:

 ### Dependencies